nightness/nest-next-prisma/README.md

 ## Features

-- **Single project Structure**: No monorepo setup required; frontend and backend in the same project.
+- **Unified Codebase**: Both frontend and backend reside in the same repository for easier management.
 - **Next.js Frontend**: React-based frontend with server-side rendering and PWA capabilities.
 - **NestJS Backend**: Scalable backend framework with modular architecture.
 - **Prisma ORM**: Type-safe database interactions with a shared schema.